outfox/fennecs/www/docs/Streams/Stream.For.md

 ---
 title: For
-order: 2
+order: 1
 ---

-# Classic Query Workloads
+# Flexible Query Workloads
 #### `Stream<>.For(ComponentAction<>)`
 #### `Stream<>.For(EntityComponentAction<>)`
 #### `Stream<>.For<U>(U, UniformComponentAction<>)`